Henry VIII & the Reformation (AQA GCSE History)

 • The Reformation was a movement that started in the early 1500s and attempted to reform or change Christianity in Europe

 A man with curly brown hair wearing a black beret and a dark cloak, set against a plain green background and displaying a neutral expression.
+This is an official portrait of Martin Luther, the person who began the Reformation.

-Portrait of Martin Luther
+A portrait of Martin Luther

 • Inspired by a German monk named Martin Luther, many people began to question the teachings and huge wealth of the Catholic Church

-• People protested against the authority of the pope in Rome and, as a result, became known as protestants
+• People protested against the authority of the Pope in Rome and, as a result, became known as protestants

 • Among other things, protestants wanted the bible translated into languages they could understand